How to Make a Pot Cozy

 When you're ready to eat, the insulation around the pot allows you to hold the pot in your hand, or set it in your lap when there is no table.

 When you pack up, your backpacking pot nests inside the pot cozy for transport.
+Most pot cozies will only weigh one or two ounces.

 Photo: My homemade pot cozy on right used during a 30-day backpacking trip on the Appalachian Trail.